Phi-Research/BattlecruiserOperational/README.md

-# BattlecruiserOperational
+# VesselOperational

 GitHub Tutorial

-Hello humanity,
+Hello humanity.

-This ship is commanded by a caffeine based lifeform.
+This vessel is alive.

-Universal navigation algorithm: Logic.
-Consequences.
-Action.